-The report also focuses on international conventions and agreements ratified by the Republic of Albania, weapons control regimes and obligations stemming from them.
-This report analyzes the position of the Republic of Albania in the export control system and its cooperation with international bodies and industry.
+The report also focuses on international conventions and agreements ratified by the Republic of Albania; weapons control regimes and obligations stemming from them.
+The report analyzes the Republic of Albania in the export control system and its cooperation with international bodies and industry.

-The final part of the report contains detailed data on exports of military goods and dual-use goods and technologies in 2010.
+The final part of the report contains detailed data on exports of military goods and dual-use goods and technologies in 2011.